stonkyoloer/ai-powered-options-trade-analyzer/README.md

-# 2️⃣ Credit Spread Screener
+# 🤖 Credit Spread Screener to Find Credit Spreads and thier the PoP, ROI.

 ## ▪️ How to use